ssprea/ssprea-nvidia-control/README.md

 # ssprea-nvidia-control

-ssprea-nvidia-control is a highly customizable GUI overclocking tool for NVidia GPUs that supports Wayland, X11 and Windows.
+Inspired by MSI Afterburner, ssprea-nvidia-control is a highly customizable GUI overclocking tool for NVidia GPUs that supports Wayland, X11 and Windows.

 ## Features